-Mr. Ameer Abdulrahman Al Mansour - Chairman / Independent / Non-Executive (Appointed on 19 June 2014)
+Mr. Ameer Abdulrahaman Al Mansour - Chairman / Independent / Non-Executive (From June 19, 2014 to November 5, 2014)

-Mr. AL Mansour holds a Master degree in Technical Analysis from the United Kingdom; He has over 12 years of experience in Banking and financial industry - having worked in senior position in Kuwait Commercial Bank.
+Mr. AL Mansour holds a Master degree in Technical Analysis from the United Kingdom; He has over 13 years of experience in Banking and financial industry - having worked in senior position in Kuwait Commercial Bank.
 He is also an expert & economic analyst in stock exchange markets.

-MR. Falah Hajraf Al Hajraf - Vice Chairman / Non-Independent / Executive (Appointed on 19 May 2014)
+Mr. Falah Hajraf K. Al Hajraf - Vice Chairman / Non-Independent / Executive (Appointed on May 19, 2014)

-Mr. Al Hajraf holds Bachelor degree in Law from Cairo University, Egypt; He has over 11 years of experience in real-estate investment and logistics.
+Mr. Al Hajraf holds Bachelor degree in Law from Cairo University, Egypt; He has over 12 years of experience in real-estate investment and logistics.
 Mr. Al Hajarf is a lawyer, co-founder and owner of RHA Law office in Kuwait.

-Sheikh Yousif bin Abdulla Sabah Al Nasser Al Sabah - Member / Non-Independent / Non-Executive (Appointed on 19 May 2014)
+Sheikh Yousif bin Abdulla Sabah Al Naser Al Sabah - Member / Non-Independent / Non-Executive (Appointed on May 19, 2014)

 Sheikh Al Sabah holds a Master degree in Business Administration from University of Kuwait; He also holds a Master degree in International Studies & Diplomacy from University of London, UK.
-He has over 17 years of experience, having worked in senior positions in various public and private sector.
+He has over 18 years of experience, having worked in senior positions in various public and private sector.
 Currently, Mr. Al Sabah is the Chairman of Industry & Technology Co.
 Kuwait.

-Mr. Majed Yousif Al Ali - Member / Non-Independent / Executive (Appointed on 19 May 2014)
+Mr. Majed Yousif Ahmed Al Ali - Member / Non-Independent / Executive (Appointed on May 19, 2014)

-Mr. Al Ali holds HND degree in Banking from Institute of Banking studies, Kuwait; Mr. Al Ali worked in Banking industry for more than 20 years, he was the Chief Financial Officer of Kuwait Real-Estate Bank.
+Mr. Al Ali holds HND degree in Banking from Institute of Banking studies, Kuwait; Mr. Al Ali worked in Banking industry for more than 21 years, he was the Chief Financial Officer of Kuwait Real-Estate Bank.
 Currently he is the General Manager of Wethaq Takaful Insurance Co.
 Kuwait.

-Mr. Abdulla Mohammed Al Refaei - Member / Non-Independent / Executive (Appointed on 19 May 2014)
+Mr. Abdulla Mohammad Al Refaei - Member / Non-Independent / Executive (Appointed on May 19, 2014)

-Mr. Al Refaei is a lawyer, he studied in University of Cairo, Egypt.
+Mr. Al Refaei is a lawyer; he studied in University of Cairo, Egypt.
 Mr. Al Refaei was a lawyer in Kuwait National Bank.
-Currently his is authorized lawyer in Kuwait.
-Mr. Al Refaei has over 9 years experience.
+Currently he is an authorized lawyer in state of Kuwait.
+Mr. Al Refaei has over 10 years of experience in the law and legislation.

-Dr. Jamshir Mohammed Nasimi - Member / Independent / Non-Executive (Appointed on 19 June 2014)
+Dr. Jamshir Mohammed Nasimi - Member / Independent / Non-Executive (From June 19, 2014 to November 5, 2014)

 Mr. Nasimi holds a Doctoral Degree in Business & Management (Ph.D.) - specialization in Finance and Master of Science in Project Management from Orlando University, USA and Master in Business Administration from University of Strathclyde, Glasgow.
 He is also Certified Public Accountant (CPA) and has over 30 years of experience in investment & offshore banking industry; having worked for many financial institutions such as Investcorp Bank, Arab Banking Corporation (ABC) and United Gulf Bank.
-Currently, Mr. Nasimi is the Managing Director of Aequora accountancy & management consultancy-Bahrain.

-Mr. Abdul Nasser Ahmed Mohammed - Member / Independent / Non-Executive (Appointed on 19 June 2014)
+Mr. AbdulNaser Ahmed Mohamed - Member / Independent / Non-Executive (Appointed on June 19, 2014)